There are some particular things you’ll need to know about if you’re a female with epilepsy. The list includes:

 Seizures during sex

 Some people with epilepsy do worry that they’ll have a seizure during sex.
-The fact is, you’re no more likely to have a seizure during sex than at any other time.
+But it’s very rare to have a seizure triggered by sex.
 It’s important that you don’t feel stressed, worried or pressurised into having sex.
 Stress and worry might make you more likely to have a seizure.

 - Your own feelings about your epilepsy might make you lose interest in sex

-- You may be taking certain anti-epileptic drugs which can result in some women having less interest in sex
+- You may be taking certain epilepsy medicine which can result in some women having less interest in sex

 - Your seizures might affect the way your body releases sex hormones